 Presidential debates are hyped, televised, moderated, timed, and labored over for countless hours by the candidates, their aides, pollsters, speech writers, political pundits, and the writers of Saturday Night Live.
 When you get into a heated discussion with someone, chances are it’s going to a semi-private exchange that’s off the cuff.
-That doesn’t mean there’s nothing to take away from the tactics Barack Obama and Mitt Romney will deploy during their debates as they attempt to woo undecided voters.
+Still, there are things you can take away from the tactics Donald Trump and Hillary Clinton will deploy during their debates as they attempt to woo undecided voters.

 In fact, the techniques used in presidential debates can come in handy often, although we’d suggest using them sparingly with your girlfriend or wife since demolishing her belief that the first Twilight movie is better than The Lost Boys will only land you in the doghouse.
 But if you’re disagreeing with a friend, coworker, or a drunken stranger on the subway, these tips from Ed Lee, Director of Debate at Emory University, will up your odds at emerging victorious.